dltxio/idem-mobile/README.md

 And they scan the QR code via the app,
-And agree to share data on the app to the website, Then their ID is posted from the app to the website's API, And the Idem signature is verified,
+And agree to share data on the app to the website, Then their ID is posted from the app to the website's API, And the IDEM signature is verified,
 And their personal data is updated on the website
 ```
 #### Verification Workflow Diagram

-The flowchart below is a verification workflow diagram (User story 2) for third-party developers to integrate a website (such as an exchange) with _Idem_.
+The flowchart below is a verification workflow diagram (User story 2) for third-party developers to integrate a website (such as an exchange) with _IDEM_.
 It works as follows:

 1. A user creates an account on the website, typically with an email and password.
 2. The new user may then be asked to supply more information to meet KYC obligations.
 This could be metadata such as Full Name, Date of Birth and Physical address.
-These are what Idem refers to as _Claims_.
+These are what IDEM refers to as _Claims_.
 To capture this data, the website can either;
 - Get the user to fill out a form or,
 - Present a self documenting QR code requesting the claims required, and the callback URL for the website.
 This is similar to a PayPal IPN or an OAuth2 callback URL.
 3. The user is asked to confirm they're happy to proceed with sharing those specific claims to the website.